DaveMielke/NBP/b2g/ui/doc/introduction.rst

 1) Turn the device over so that its bottom is on top.

-2) Press gently down on the cover and slide it toward the side where the power switch is.
+2) Press gently down on the cover, and then slide it toward the side where the Power switch is.

 3) Lift the end of the cover that's toward the side where the earphone jack is.